 The SJSU Counseling and Psychological Services is located on the corner of 7th Street and San Carlos in the new Student Wellness Center, Room 300B.
 Professional psychologists, social workers, and counselors are available to provide confidential consultations on issues of student mental health, campus climate, or psychological and academic issues on an individual, couple, or group basis.
-Numerous workshops for students.
+Numerous workshops for students are offered.
+Hours are Monday through Friday 8:30am to 5:30pm and Friday 8:30am to 4:30pm.
 For 24/7 crisis intervention help, call the number below and select "option 4".
 Contact information: